Abandoned & Little-Known Airfields:

 The 1968 AOPA Airport Directory (according to David Brooks)

-as that is how it was depicted on the July 1968 Phoenix Sectional Chart (courtesy of David Brooks).
+The July 1968 Phoenix Sectional Chart (courtesy of David Brooks)

-This new Air Haven Airport was depicted as having a single 2,400' paved runway,
+depicted the renamed Air Haven Airport as having a single 2,400' paved north/south runway,

 matching the configuration of the “Isbell Construction Company” airfield.